MoebiusX/OtelE2E/README.md

-# OpenTelemetry Context Propagation Demo
+# OpenTelemetry Context Propagation PoC

 A comprehensive demonstration of enterprise-grade distributed tracing using OpenTelemetry in a microservices payment processing system, showcasing authentic context propagation with Kong Gateway serving as a context injection point for upstream systems without native tracing capability.